Martyna94/PennyLane/Challenges_2023/README.md

 # QHack
 Quantum Coding Challenges
 Tutorial Challenges
-1. It Adds Up - Tutorial # 1 — Adding two numbers
+1. It Adds Up - Get Familiar with how to submit your solutions to our grader. - template
-2. Affairs of State
+2. Affairs of State - Prepare a two-qubit state.- template
-3. A Shor Thing
+3. A Shor Thing - Program Shor's 9-qubit code.- template
-4. Product Management
+4. Product Management- Determine if a state is a product state.- template
-5. Hi, Hydrogen!
+5. Hi, Hydrogen! - Calculate the ground state energy of variants of a Hydrogen molecule.- template
-6. Hamiltonian Sandwich
+6. Hamiltonian Sandwich - Construct a delicious Hamiltonian from Pauli operator -DONE
-7. Optimize This
+7. Optimize This - Perform a few oprimization steps for a tunable quantum circuit.- template
-8. Stuck in the MIddle with U
+8. Stuck in the MIddle with U - Construct a circuit with mid-circuit measurements- template
-* Tick-Tock Bloch -100
+* Tick-Tock Bloch -100 - Tell the time using the bloch sphere - - template
-* The Super Parameter-200
+* The Super Parameter-200 - Fix the office coffe machine using the concept of expressivity in QML- template
-* The Change of QUbit-300
+* The Change of QUbit-300 -Route an email through the virus-ridden Quantum Area Network- template
-* The Lazy Colleague-400
+* The Lazy Colleague-400 - Identify a lazy co-worker with some quantum project management software - template
-* The False Proof-500
+* The False Proof-500  - Use a quantum circuit to debunk a false proof.- template
-* Ctrl-Z -100
+* Ctrl-Z -100 - Impelement a reversible computatino (Ctr-Z) using a CZ gate. - template
-* Sub-Superdense Coding - 200
+* Sub-Superdense Coding - 200 -Create a protocol for sending three bits - template
-* Secrets in Spacetime - 300
+* Secrets in Spacetime - 300 -Develop a method to test a noisy encypter - template
-* A Halfway-Decent Photocopier-400
+* A Halfway-Decent Photocopier-400 - Use the office photocopier to perform coherent teleportation - template
-* The Itch to Switch - 500
+* The Itch to Switch - 500 - Switch basis state qubits qith your friend without losing your own - template
 * The Magic 5-Ball -100
 * Cascadar - 200
 * A Pauli-Worded Problem -300